bcsaller/juju-compose/README.md

 simple charms and useful basic composition.
 It is my hope that this will encourage discussion of the feature set needed to one day have charm composition supported natively in juju-core.

+Today the system can be run as follows:

+    ./juju_compose.py -o <output_repo> <output_charm_name> <charm to build from>

+So you might use the included (very unrealistic) test case as like:o

+    ./juju_compose -o out foo tests/trusty/tester

+Running this should produce a charm in out/trusty/foo which is composed according to the composer.yaml file in tests/trusty/tester.
+While this isn't documented yet it shows some of the basic features of diverting hooks (for pre/post hooks support), replacing files, merging metadata.yaml changes, etc.

+It should be enough to give you an idea how it works.
+In order for this example to run you'll need to pip install bundletester as it shares some code with that project.